Cutting out of the Hermione: Battle

-Santa Cecilia was heavily manned, with around 400 Spanish under the command of Captain Don Ramón de Chalas.
+Santa Cecilia was heavily manned, with around 400 Spanish under the command of Captain Ramón Echalaz.
 She lay under the guns of two shore batteries, together mounting some 200 guns.
 Hamilton meticulously planned the capture.
 He had a force of some 100 seamen and marines in his boats, all of whom were clothed in dark only, with no white or light colours.
 Each of the boats was placed in a formation of two divisions, and were towed in threes.
 One division would attack the starboard side while the other was to board the larboard side.
 Each boat was given as a specific task a part of the ship which they were responsible for securing.

-Stealth was a key part of the attack plan, but Hamilton did not achieve this because, as he led his boats for the attack, he was spotted by two Spanish gun-vessels.
+Stealth was a key part of the attack plan, but Hamilton did not achieve this because, as he led his boats for the attack, he was spotted by two Spanish gunboats.
 In addition, some of the boats were caught in a boom, a floating barrier.
 They soon got free, but this alerted the Spanish shore batteries, which opened fire.
 With the alarm given, the crew of Santa Cecilia were ready for the British as the boats got alongside her.
 As the British approached, the Spanish kept up a brisk fire of musketry but fired on their own gun boats as well as the attacking British, which caused confusion among both sides.

 Nevertheless, Santa Cecilia was boarded.
 Initially, the first party to board was pushed back, and Hamilton was alone on the quarterdeck fighting four Spaniards.
 A musket butt soon knocked him down.
 At this moment the other division had swung around, and they too boarded the ship.
 This included the Marines, who, with a single volley, rushed the main deck and saved Hamilton.
 They then charged with the bayonets, driving the Spaniards from the top decks.
 The Spaniards were then caught in a crossfire, which drove them below deck.
 The fight continued in the heart of the ship.
 As the fight below deck continued, Hamilton's sailors were cutting the cables holding Santa Cecilia at bay, and the sails were loosed to catch the breeze.

-Captain de Challas was wounded, captured, and taken below, despite some resistance by a few who tried to take back the ship.
-The rest of the Spanish surrendered soon after de Challas was captured.
+Echalaz was wounded, captured, and taken below, despite some resistance by a few who tried to take back the ship.
+The rest of the Spanish surrendered soon after Echalaz was captured.
 The batteries surrounding Puerto Cabello opened fire when they saw the ship sailing away, and scored a number of hits on the ship, but no major damage was done.
 Hamilton ordered no shots to be fired, and no light to be shown.
 This tactic worked and Santa Cecilia sailed out of danger.
 By 2:00 a.m., the battle was over and fire from the shore batteries had died down.
 The boats with Santa Cecilia met up with HMS Surprise by 3:00 a.m.